 So if you accidentally break that new pair of shades by dropping them on the concrete, you might be covered if you bought them with your American Express Blue Sky.

 Returning merchandise isn't always easy.
-Maybe you lost the receipt or the store just doesn't accept returns or you've missed the store's 30 or 60 day return window.
-Perhaps the store may wrongfully claim the item isn't in the same condition as it was sold.
-Whatever the reason, you are left dissatisfied with your original purchase item.
+Maybe you lost the receipt, the store just doesn't accept returns or you've missed the store's 30- or 60-day return window.
+Perhaps the store claims the item isn't in the same condition as it was sold.
+Whatever the reason, you are left dissatisfied with your original purchase.

 When you make eligible purchases with your Blue Sky card, you will have the Return Protection benefit, as long as the purchase is still in "like new" condition.

 After reading all these benefits, you were probably guessing this card carried a hefty annual fee.
 Guess what?
 There's no annual fee!
 Zip!

-At the moment they're running an excellent promotion on it.
+At the moment they're running an excellent promotion on this card.
 A while back I remember this card didn't come with any bonus whatsoever, so now is definitely a good time to apply.